gRally/gRally.github.io/_pages/roadmap.md

 every controller the user has;
 unfortunately this took us more time than expected: but we're on the right way to fix definitively the controller issues. <br>We encourage everyone to report controller bugs, it's the only way for us to "test" the different hardware.

-### Steam Workshop
-<div id="container80" class="gRally-progress"></div>
-After this, you're able to publish your mods directly with Steam using [gModsCreator](https://github.com/gRally/dev/wiki/Mods#mods-creation)
-In addition to the _classic_ mods like cars, stages and codrivers, we'll add also a **livery** mods section to share your creations!

 ### New Engine physics
 <div id="container75" class="gRally-progress"></div>